udexon/PhosCloudless/FSR2_Benefits.md

 YAHUDI can overcome this ....

 Next step is to recruit project owners to use Phos.
 Reward with Earn Money as You Learn.

+#### Benefits to Programmers: Young and Old

+__Ageism__

+(Ageism is related to programmer fragmentation.
+Old programmers have more value when fragmentation is overcome.)

+:: Ageism // prepend paragraph with word, like colon definition.
+Then relate paragraphs using labels.
+Next, lower level of hypertext.
+Integrate with graph of questions

+- Most prospective group to develop Phos would be old programmers, facing age discrimination.

+Transfer knowledge in one programming language to others.
+Experience in 2 or more programming languages improve employability by a lot.
+Knowledge in stack machine is fundamental and useful in many applications.

+__Lower Barriers__

+1 out of 1000 users may have an idea to improve a feature or function or just a colour or icon.
+Conventional FSR1 allow change of code, but to build and run, barriers too big, involve front end, back end, initializing variables.

+__One word at a time__

+Other commercial benefits are derived from the above?
+Mechanism of transferring user editing code to commercial rewards.
+Liberating more user productivity by making programming and learning of programming simpler.

+#### Live Editing of Code while Programs are _IN EXECUTION_

+Enable on the fly modifications

+Beginners concern is learning new words.
+How?

+Can execute RPN without recompiling.
+Most important benefits for beginners.
+Changing code in host programming language is a huge barrier of entry.

+:: Old model, independent program

+The internet is already huge.
+Need incremental software development model = shellet.
+Old model = full independent programs are not counter productive, barriers of entry too big.

+:: Jump address of program

+Independent programs are not really independent.
+Just block of instructions with addresses for operating system to jump to.

+:: // Use words from paragraph as label
+Program modification as a mechanism of class struggle.
+Existing software model is owner vs. user, user cannot change software.

 #### Cloning: A Low Hanging Fruit